zorael/vh.old/README.md

 verbose head

-This tool acts like the terminal tool `head`, performed on all files in your current directory or one paths specified on the command-line.
+This tool acts like the terminal tool `head`, verbosely performed on all files in your current directory or on paths specified on the command-line.

-By default only the first three lines are shown (`head -n3 .`), but this is configurable via a command-line switch `-n`.
+By default only the first three lines are shown, as `head -n3 *` would have displayed, but the line count is configurable via command-line switches.
 There is support for coloured output and on Posix systems this will default to enabled, whereas on Windows it defaults to off.
+The behaviour can be overridden with the `--colour` switch.

 ## Getting started